• Home

 Calories: 227kcal | Carbohydrates: 29g | Protein: 6g | Fat: 10g | Saturated Fat: 5g | Cholesterol: 20mg | Sodium: 563mg | Potassium: 138mg | Fiber: 3g | Sugar: 4g | Vitamin A: 283IU | Vitamin C: 1mg | Calcium: 89mg | Iron: 2mg

-This post has been updated with easier to follow recipe steps and was first published on November 9, 2013.
+This post has been updated with new photos, cooking tips, and easier to follow recipe steps.
+It was first published on November 9, 2013.

 More Thanksgiving Recipes